ASAP-MAC/PayamiH/README.md

 After these modifications, I was asked to analyses of approach 1 with `CLR` transformed traits.
 To do that, I will branch the repository.

+This note is specific to the CLR branch.
+I apply CLR to data at the **Q1** stage.
+However, Q2 and Q3 further subset data, which could prove problematic? we should discuss.

 # 01-27-2025

 After multiple iterations, we are now going for the following 3 research questions: